vladak/zerodisplay/README.md

 # Lessons learned

-- display rate lower than 180 seconds will wash out the eink display rather quickly, used 15 minutes by default
+- display rate lower than 180 seconds will wash out the eink display rather quickly
+  - used 15 minutes by default, 20 minutes "in production"
 - too hot environment can accelerate ghosting